muccc/gr-iridium/README.md

 Many modern SDRs support such a bandwidth with sample rates >= 10 MSPS.
 RTL-SDR devices do not though and you need to make a choice which section of the band you want to listen to.
 The configurations in the `example/` folder for RTL-SDRs include the "Time and Location", "Ring Alert" and "Pager / Global Burst" channels.
-If you are more interested in user payloads you might want to move the center frequency of the RTL-SDR configurations lower to capture more of the duplex band.
+If you are more interested in user payloads (like ACARS) you might want to move the center frequency of the RTL-SDR configurations to a lower frequency (e.g. 1622 MHz) to capture more of the duplex band.
+You can also experiment with the sample rate and for example raise it to 2.5 MSPS or 3.0 MSPS.

 If your SDR supports at maximum 8 MSPS you will have to decide if the simplex band is of interest to you or if you want to capture the first 500 kHz of the duplex band.